 Improbable Aiming Skills: Marcel Janssen, a very-much abused cadet in the Infantry Division, scores the best (he nearly got the bulls-eye) during training in chapter 3.
 He was using the same crappy model of musket as his classmates, so that feat of his at the firing range is improbable (if not downright impossible)!
 Later, he manages to preemptively nail a striker through the heart across a river using the same old musket.
 Ouch!

 Improperly Placed Firearms: Weissen's and Ezreich's bolt-action rifles closely resemble Karabiner 98ks, but they are depicted as single-shot weapons using paper cartridges and Minié bullets (the former trait should actually apply to the Prussian Dreyse needle rifle but the Dreyse could be easily mistaken for other long arms of the time period since its only difference from muzzle-loaders is its breech loading mechanism); Baltzar is seen cleaning a cap pistol in the first chapter, but he uses a Lefaucheux revolver in a flashback chapter and a LeMat revolver later on in the story.
 In chapter 19 Weissen coastal guns are modeled after an 8-inch British gun from the 1880s.
+A Weissen officer is seen with a French Modèle 1892 revolver in chapter 21.

 Word of God said the 98K is used because it is more symbolic (industrial might vs the traditional brute force of sheer manpower alone, and the incredibly obvious visual distinction from muzzle-loaders).
 Lever-action Winchester rifles show up for some odd reason or other in volume 4, alongside muzzle-loaders.
 One wonders why the transitional cap-lock Minie rifle hasn't made an appearance or why Baselland hasn't made a breech-loading conversion of its muskets chambered for Weissen ammunition.